ktapia576/Virtual-Assistant-Mental-Health/README.md

-# Chatbot-Mental-Health
+# Virtual-Assistant-Mental-Health
-A chatbot created to assist users in mental health awareness or provide tools (hotlines, transportation, etc.) that they may use.
+A virtual assitant created to assist users in mental health awareness or provide tools (hotlines, transportation, etc.) that they may use.